MICROSOFT

 Once registered, users no longer have to confirm their identity with a text message or phone number.
 Instead, they will receive a push notification directly from the Outlook app.
 The notification will prompt them to enter the corresponding number sent with the push notification.

-Authenticator Lite For Outlook
+Authenticator Lite for Outlook

-Authenticator Lite For Outlook
+Authenticator Lite for Outlook

 Enhancing Security with Biometric and Pin Verification